Keto can give you the runs and give you what is called keto diarrhea.

 Another thing that will definitely cause the diarrhea runs is when you have converted to ketones in your digestion and then you ingest a large carb meal.
 It is almost like putting diesel in your gasoline engine – it runs for a while, but then all hell breaks loose.

-You can use this as another mental fact check to help keeping yourself from another binge on sugary treats after reaching ketosis, since you know it will lead to a rough slide in the bathroom.
+You can use this as another mental fact check to help keeping yourself from another binge on sugary treats after reaching ketosis, since you know it will lead to a tough time in the bathroom.

 Sugar Alcohols and Diarrhea